saona-raimundo/sandpiper/examples/unfixed_comparison/README.md

 # README

-Comparison of various modes of `UnfixedHeterozygosity` with `Heterozygosity`.
+Comparison of expected polymorphisms for various modes of `UnfixedHeterozygosity` with `Heterozygosity`.